TYPO3-Solr/solr-typo3-devbox/README.md

 * http://192.168.144.120:8084 For TYPO3 dev-master

-#Thx
+#Thanks & Credits
-This box is based on and build with TYPO3.packer (https://github.com/Tuurlijk/TYPO3.Packer).
+This box is based on and built with TYPO3.packer (https://github.com/Tuurlijk/TYPO3.Packer).
 Thx to Michiel Roos for starting this.

 This project was created by using my working time @dkd.
 If you want to support this join or